corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/building-the-docs.md

    locally with dynamic content refresh - you need to `CTRL-C` and run the build again after you make changes to your content.
    We hope that Hugo will resolve this soon.
 7. Navigate to `https://localhost:1313` to view the locally built documentation.
-8. OPush your changes to GitHub and open a pull request.
+8. Push your changes to GitHub and open a pull request.

 ## Contribute to documentation updates